Minimize impact

 EKS

-In EKS, the autoscaler usually runs inside the cluster, and with CAST AI is scaled to 0 replicas.
-To manually fall back autoscaling, scale the cluster autoscaler replica to 1.
+In EKS, the autoscaler usually runs inside the cluster, and with Cast AI, it is scaled to 0 replicas.
+Scale the cluster autoscaler replica to 1 to manually fall back on autoscaling.

-Enabling the cluster autoscaler again will reinflate the Auto Scaling Group/node pool based on Pendings Pods.
+Enabling the cluster autoscaler again will reinflate the autoscaling Group/node pool based on pending pods.

 Fallback when Node Templates are in use

 To satisfy these placement requirements, users set up Node Templates.
-However, if you need to fall back to node pools or Auto Scaling groups, you need to configure labels similar to those used on the Node Templates.
+However, if you need to fall back to node pools or autoscaling groups, configure labels similar to those used on the Node Templates.
 As in the above scenario, the cluster autoscaler should be enabled for these node pools or ASGs.

 Automatic

 Automatic fallback logic assumes that the cluster autoscaler is always on, but it works with a delay.
-This setting prioritizes the Nodes CAST AI creates, but if the platform becomes unable to add capacity, the cluster autoscaler resumes its Node creation abilities.
+This setting prioritizes the Nodes Cast AI creates, but if the platform cannot add capacity, the cluster autoscaler resumes its Node creation abilities.

 Each Node Template would have a matching fallback ASG created to align with corresponding Node Template selectors as described in the "Fallback when Node Templates are in use" section above.